Muttertag: A history of Mother's Day in Germany and abroad

 In the Netherlands, Mother's Day is referred to as "Moederdag", and is a day where children pamper their mothers for an entire day.
 The children will make breakfast in bed and give their mothers a gift.
 Some Dutch schools also help the children make gifts for their mothers the week before Moederdag.

 In Switzerland, the Salvation Army established Mother's Day in 1917, but until the 1920s the holiday was only observed by a small number of people.
 In the 1930s, however, the press, florists and master confectioners joined efforts to give the holiday a major boost.
-Swiss children typically celebrate Mother's Day by bringing their mothers breakfast in bed, gifting flowers or other small trinkets.
+Swiss children typically celebrate Mother's Day by bringing their mothers breakfast in bed and gifting flowers or other small trinkets.

 Mother's Day in Germany